michael2012z/BitBible/markdown/KJV/files/Gen.md

 62. And Isaac came from the way of the well Lahai–roi; for he dwelt in the south country.

-63. And Isaac went out to meditate in the field at the eventide: and he lifted up his eyes, and saw, and, behold, the camels were coming.to meditate: or, to pray
+63. And Isaac went out to meditate in the field at the eventide: and he lifted up his eyes, and saw, and, behold, the camels were coming.

 64. And Rebekah lifted up her eyes, and when she saw Isaac, she lighted off the camel.